Alabama to Introduce Sports Betting Legislation This WeekLegal

 But Rogers and Marsh have bigger visions.
 They want to establish the Class III gaming at the tribal casinos and also expand the gambling offerings.
 Rogers says his bill would legalize mobile and in-person sports wagering in Alabama.

 Land-based sites that could obtain licenses are the three tribal casinos as well as dog racetracks throughout the state.
-Other online companies could potentially apply for mobile licenses as well, meaning major players such as William Hill, DraftKings and FanDuel could enter the state.
+Other online companies could potentially apply for mobile licenses as well, meaning major players such as Caesars Sportsbook App, DraftKings and FanDuel could enter the state.

 Alabama Could Make a Lot of Money